 - Ban your members from leaving trash and/or laundry in those areas.

-For example, you may find your members leave their trash out in the hallways to take to designated community trash bin at a later time.
+For example, you may find your members leave their trash out in the hallways to take to the designated community trash bin at a later time.
 While such actions are understandable, other members of the community (and visitors) may find the practice discourteous.

 - Encourage your members to not leave any of their personal belongings in common areas.
 If they choose to do so, let them know that your HOA reserves the right to remove those items.